corsettiDev/flowdeck/README.md

 ### Requirements

-Some of the more advanced automations regarding specific frameworks require some Applescript and JavaScript to work.
-Currently only working on MacOS, these profiles will be marked as Mac only.
+Some of the more advanced automations regarding specific frameworks require some Applescript and JavaScript to work, these profiles will be marked as MacOS only.

-- MacOS 10.11 and later
+- Tested on MacOS 10.11 or later
 - Stream Deck Plugin : [OSA Script](https://apps.elgato.com/plugins/com.gabrielperales.osascript)
-- Chromium based browser
+- Google Chrome (can be used with other Chromium based browsers with [minor changes to select actions](#browser-migration))
 - Allow JavaScript from Apple Events in the developer tab
 - *Some client first related actions will require the [Finsweet Extension](https://chrome.google.com/webstore/detail/finsweet-extension-for-we/mjfibgdpclkaemogkfadpbdfoinnejep)*